michhandreaa/CSARCH2-Binary64FloatingPointConverterSimulationProject/README.md

 ### Key Takeaways:

 ### Short video
-  * <github link redirecting to short video location> - (Showing program compilation is correct and showing all test cases that will cover the specifications (normal, special case, different inputs, etc.)
+  * insert github link redirecting to short video location - (Showing program compilation is correct and showing all test cases that will cover the specifications (normal, special case, different inputs, etc.)